FedDAF: Federated Domain Adaptation Using Model Functional Distance: Conclusions

 \section{Conclusions}

 In traditional federated domain adaptation (FDA) methods, the domain shift issue in the target client is effectively handled by assuming an ample amount of target data, which may be difficult for targets with a lower number of labeled samples.
 Both the issues of domain shift and data scarcity in the target client receive limited attention.
 In this paper, we propose FedDAF, which addresses both issues in FDA by using a model functional distance-based similarity weight for aggregating the target model and the global source model.
-This approach helps capture the maximum relevant source information into the target client based on its local objective.
-The effectiveness of our proposed method is verified and compared with existing methods through real-life FDA experiments.
+This approach helps increase the relevant source information incorporated into the target model based on the target client's local objective.
+The effectiveness of our proposed method is verified and compared with existing methods through real-world FDA experiments.